Muslim Friendly Miso-Stewed Udon at Yamamotoya

 ⑴ The restaurant do not obtain halal certificate from third body.

-⑵ Kitchen is not exclusive to halal cooking but also used to prepare other menu
+⑵ Kitchen is not exclusive for halal cooking but also used to prepare other menu

 ⑶ We use halal certified seasonings in muslim friendly menu

-(Those without certified, the ingredients have been thoroughly inspected)
+(For item without certification, the ingredients have been thoroughly inspected)

 ⑷ We use halal certified meat for muslim friendly menu